Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-48-kXDDW3-0.md

 ### Transcript

-> uh are the blade runners gonna fit our feet properly soon uh i don't yeah what the well they fit your feet right in first person but they don't fit in third person that's the problem when you're in hypertubes and stuff like that i think we're gonna solve that eventually it's just like it's just a such a non-issue really like it's not game breaking anyway uh that's why we've kept it so far kept it it sounds like we're we're gonna keep it that's why we haven't fixed it yet you know
+> are the blade runners gonna fit our feet properly soon, i don't yeah what the well they fit your feet right in first person but they don't fit in third person that's the problem when you're in hypertubes and stuff like that i think we're gonna solve that eventually it's just like it's just a such a non-issue really like it's not game breaking anyway, that's why we've kept it so far kept it it sounds like we're we're gonna keep it that's why we haven't fixed it yet you know